eoxyn/eoxBossCore/README.md

 1. Drop `eoxBossCore.jar` into your `/plugins` folder.
 2. Start the server once to generate config files.
-3. Edit `plugins/eoxBossCore/boss.yml` to define your bosses.
+3. Add your boss files to `plugins/eoxBossCore/bosses/`.
 4. Run `/eoxbc reload` or restart.

 ---